upvalue/react-native-alarms/README.md

 AndroidAlarm.setAlarm({
   name: "test2",
   type: AndroidAlarm.RTC_WAKEUP,
-  /* Time fields -- passed to Java's Calendar class.
-None are required: minutes and seconds will default to 0 if not provided, hours and date will default to the current time */ /* date: 5 -- Date of the month */
+  // Time fields -- passed to Java's Calendar class.
+These will default to the current time if not provided
+  // you should most likely set them all.
+  /* date: 5 -- Date of the month */
   hour: 8, minute: 0, second: 0,
-  interval: AndroidAlarm.INTERVAL_DAY /* if interval is included, alarm will be a repeating alarm */ });
+  // If interval is set, alarm will be repeating
+  interval: AndroidAlarm.INTERVAL_DAY
+});

 ```